 If you think your newborn is crying too much or you’re having trouble coping, speak to your GP or child and family health nurse as soon as you can.

-In particular, seek medical help if your baby:
+In particular, seek medical help if your newborn:

 - has a high-pitched cry (like a cat’s)

 - seems to have a weak cry or is moaning